Ingrid Stitt

 Ingrid Stitt (born 1965/1966) is an Australian politician.
 She has been a Labor Party member of the Victorian Legislative Council since 2018, representing Western Metropolitan Region.
 She is a former union leader who won preselection over Jane Garrett in November 2017.

 In September 2020, Stitt was appointed Minister for Workplace Safety and Minister for Early Childhood in the Second Andrews Ministry.

 Stitt is a member of the Labor Left faction of the Labor Party.

 Early life

-Stitt was born in the United Kingdom and is the daughter of artists Peter and Daphne Stitt.
+Stitt was born in the United Kingdom to artists Peter and Daphne Stitt.
 In 1974, when Ingrid was 8, the Stitts moved to Australia when Peter took up a lecturing job at the Prahran College of the Arts in Melbourne.